We Redesigned Our Website: Here’s What We Learned

 The Five Whys exercise never ends up with a statement about yourself.

-Think about that – when you drill all the way down to the purpose of your own business, you step into someone else’s story.
+Think about that – when you drill down to the purpose of your own business, you step into someone else’s story.

 That’s a humbling point of view.
 And from a brand strategy perspective, it’s an effective one.